Analyzing Roku's Unusual Options Activity | Benzinga

 Analyzing Roku's Unusual Options Activity

-Roku (NASDAQ:ROKU) shares experienced unusual options activity on Thursday.
-The stock price moved down to $392.02 following the option alert.
+Shares of Roku (NASDAQ:ROKU) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved down to $386.37.

 - Sentiment: BEARISH